Dec 10: Human Rights Day

 December 10th is International Human Rights Day, a day to be thankful for the basic rights we enjoy – the right to speak freely, to openly practice our faith if we choose, and to make decisions about our own lives.
 It was also a day to take action for those denied these rights.

+Tibetans and supporters took action to help bring Khenpo Kartse home safely.
 After more than 10 months in detention, Karma Tsewang, also known as Khenpo Kartse, a respected Buddhist teacher and Tibetan community leader was tried and sentenced to 2.5 years in prison in Chamdo (Tibet Autonomous Region) by China according to reports on October 15th, 2014.
-He has been a prisoner of the Chinese state simply for his commitment to the well-being of the Tibetan people.
+He was a prisoner of the Chinese state simply for his commitment to the well-being of the Tibetan people.

-Tibetans, Uighurs, Mongolians, Hongkongers and Chinese, alongside their supporters, will come together on December 10 to commemorate Human Rights Day by hosting rallies, protests, and vigils to call on our world leaders to unite for human rights.
+Tibetans, Uighurs, Mongolians, Hongkongers and Chinese, alongside their supporters, came together to commemorate Human Rights Day by hosting rallies, protests, and vigils to call on our world leaders to unite for human rights.
 Join SFT in taking action with these simple steps:

 Step 1.
 Join our Human Rights Day "Thunderclap" to raise awareness via social media